HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/people_service_search_v2_integration.md

 The following image shows the Search Center where you can search for a user:
     ![Search V2 - Search center](./img/dx-search-center.png)

-For more detailed instructions, refer to the [Search V2 End User Guide](../../../../build_sites/search_v2/usage.md).
+For more information, refer to the [Search V2 End User Guide](../../../../build_sites/search_v2/usage.md).